safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise1.md

 <br>**2) Create User Parameter**
 <br>If you look at the parameters for the RasterResampler transformer you'll see parameters for X Cell Spacing and Y Cell Spacing.
 We should let the end user choose what spacing they want.

 So, in the Navigator window of FME Workbench, locate the section marked User Parameters.
-Right-click on there and choose the option Add Parameter:
+Right-click on there and choose the option Create User Parameter:

 ![](./Images/Img2.205.Ex2.CreateParameter.png)